 Will received his BS in Information Management from Brigham Young University in 1984.
 He has the distinction of being one of six people in the first graduating class in this (then) new major.
 While at BYU he also earned an AA degree in Portuguese, taking advantage of the language skills he developed while serving as a church volunteer in Brazil.
 Will received specialized, in-depth training from California State University, Fullerton, being award certificates in both Professional Fiduciary Management for Trustees and Professional Fiduciary Management for Conservators.
-He has been a member and part of the speakers’ bureau of the Santa Clara County Interfaith Elder Protection Response task force, a group of lay members from many faiths united in educating faith communities and the public in general about the issue of elder abuse and how to stop it or prevent it.
+He served as a member and part of the speakers’ bureau of the Santa Clara County Interfaith Elder Protection Response task force, a group of lay members from many faiths united in educating faith communities and the public in general about the issue of elder abuse and how to stop it or prevent it.
 His church and community service have given him a tender heart and a foundation in working with people.
 Will loves working with people.

 Will is licensed by the California Department of Consumer Affairs through the Professional Fiduciaries Bureau as a professional fiduciary, and is also certified as a National Certified Guardian through the Center for Guardianship Certification.
 His professional affiliations include memberships in the Professional Fiduciary Association of California (PFAC) and the Brigham Young University Management Society.

 Will enjoys trail running, rock climbing, mountain biking, surfing, boogie boarding, and all kinds of outdoor adventures.
 Will and his wife Sarah are the parents of four children, grandparents of five–and foster parents to a desert tortoise.